-Usually in the autumns, when the skies are clear and visibility high, these distant snow covered peaks show their faces across the valley.
+Usually in the autumns, when the skies are clear and visibility high, these distant snow-covered peaks show their faces across the valley.
 All said and done, no mountains can match the majestic beauty of the Himalayas.

-Driving to the cottages itself is a bliss with the early winter setting it.
+Driving to the cottages itself is bliss with the early winter setting it.
 The frost starts to cover the vegetation on the road side.
 The unmistakable bluish hue on the leaves is the first indication that the winters are just round the corner.
 The crisp mountain air combined with the clear view of the Himalayan peaks elates the mood even before reaching the cottages.
 From the first point where the peaks can be seen, it takes a little less than an hour to reach the cottages.
 All along the way, they keep playing hide & seek due to the winding road.

 If you happen to visit us in the autumn or winter months, do carry your long telephoto lenses or binoculars.
 No photographs can do justice to the grandeur of these peaks, especially early in the mornings when the sun starts to light them up from top to down.
-Use your favourite long lens or binocular to see each and every of these peaks.
+Use your favourite long lens or binocular to see each and every one of these peaks.
 Don’t worry if you left these behind, relaxing in the garden chair, one can admire the beauty of these peaks even without any instruments.

 The locals know how to identify the various peaks.
 One of the elderly villagers from the nearby Natadol village takes pride in being able to name at least twenty different peaks just by looking at the photographs of those as they can be seen from this region.

 The Trishul and Nanda-Devi are the easiest to spot and identify.
 Discuss with the locals and learn to identify the peaks.
 With ease, you’ll also know the Nandakot, Gauri Parvat Panchacholi, Annapurna and many others.

 Every peak has a religious linking to it.
-Himalayas are, after all, revered as adobe of the Gods.
+The Himalayas are, after all, revered as the adobe of the Gods.
 The elders from the region will be more than happy to tell the mythologies and religious stories about each of these peaks.
 If you are lucky, you might even hear some interesting folklores.
 Just remember to say yes to their extra sweet tea with milk when offered.